• Skip to main content

 Is Italian dressing vegan?

-Can I use Italian dressing as a marinade?
+Can I make Italian dressing creamy?

 🍽Other vegan dressings and condiments